lgbrownjr/ser2bt-bridge/README.md

 * If you are relying on that end device's USB port to ppower your bridge, and decide to reboot it, your pi will most likely be un-gracefully powercycled along with it.
 This is not good as there is a risk that your pi's SD card will become corrupted, and stop working all-to-gether.
 There are two possible ways around this:
   * Add a battery backup, to allow the pi to weather those pesky, but necessary.
 This will allow the pi to be moved around between closets, or devices without powering it down, and back up.
 See below for more details.
   * Turn on *Overlay FS*.
 This basically, turns your pi's sd card into a read only drive, so the risk of corrupting your SD card goes way, way down.
 The down side is that you need to turn *Overlay FS* Off to update it or to make configuration adjustments, then turn it back on.
 I'm till testing this feature to see how well it works over the long run.
-#### Screen size:
-During a bluetooth/serial seesion witn the *bridge*, you will notice that if after you adjust the size of youre terminal program's window, the colums and rows will not automatically adjust as they do for a telnet, or ssh session.
-The solution is to resize the screen.
-See [Navigating the screen](#Navigating-the-screen) to find out how.

 ---
 ## Setup: